mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 - **Cluster 3:** Low-casualty, low-povery
 -- These are the points in the bottom-left

-Using these interpretations, we can think of the first principal component as the high-casualty, low-poverty component, and the second principal componenet as the high-poverty, low-casualty component.
+Using these interpretations, we can think of the first principal component as the high-casualty, low-poverty component, and the second principal component as the high-poverty, low-casualty component.
 Indeed, looking at the rotation, that is what is suggested:

 |Variable|PC1 Rotation|PC2 Rotation|
 |------|------|-----|